 Many come to Manaus with the sole objection of entering the rainforest.
 While I would also recommend spending at least a day in the city, as mentioned previously there are many ways of exploring the forest.

-There are a few eco lodges, but the main way of leaving the city behind and entering the wild is by going with a guide.
-Fortunately for the wildlife, there are many restrictions in place to make sure people don’t go into the forest without knowing the terrain, and perhaps with the intention to poach or exploit one of the many resources of this rich biodiversity.
+There are various eco lodges, but the main way of leaving the city behind and entering the wild is by going with a guide.
+Fortunately for the wildlife, there are many restrictions in place to make sure people don’t go into the forest without knowing the terrain, and to discourage poaching.

-I ventured into the forest with a guide from a local tribe who goes by the name of Amazon Billy.
-He took a small group of us, a Brazilian, a French guy and two English guys into an isolated part of the forest, where we stayed in hammocks with mosquito nets and ate basic food from bowls made of leaves we found.
+I ventured into the forest with a guide from a local indigenous community who goes by the name of Billy.
+He took a small group of us, a Brazilian, a French guy and two English guys, into an isolated part of the forest, where we stayed in hammocks with mosquito nets and ate basic food from bowls made of found leaves.

-During the day, we’d travel by canoe through some of the tributaries that connect to the main river.
+During the day, we’d travel by canoe through some of the flooded tributaries that connect to the main river.
 We passed sensitive plants, caimans, and at night confused the fireflies with the stars which reflected off the water’s surface.
-During one trip through a dark, swamp like section, Billy looked up at a tree, and without warning began to climb.
-He came down a few minutes later holding a sloth and allowing us to cuddle it.
-A little odd, but definitely an experience.
+During one trip through a dark, swamp-like section, Billy looked up at a tree, and without warning began to climb.
+He came down a few minutes later holding a sloth.
+A little odd.

-We walked a lot, on our way seeing an anaconda as it slivered rapidly down a leafy slope; during the night the floor was crawling with tarantulas.
+We walked a lot.
+En route through the forest we saw an anaconda as it slivered rapidly down a leafy slope; during the night the floor was crawling with tarantulas.
 One day the others went fishing for piranhas.
-Though I didn’t partake in this, crazily we all went swimming in the river after having seen the type of things living in there.
-We also visited some local people living in houses with stilts close to the water.
+I didn’t partake in this, though somehow after we all went swimming in the river after having seen the type of things living in there.
+We also visited some local people living in houses with stilts close to the shore.